telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async.useArrayBuffer `Boolean` *(default: false)*

 By default, the files are uploaded as filedata.
-When set to `true`, the files are read as file buffer by using [FileReader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) and this buffer is send in the request body.
+When set to `true`, the files are read as file buffer by using [`FileReader`](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) and this buffer is send in the request body.

- > **Important:** The **FileReader** consumes the browser's memory, hence, if a large file is uploaded it might consume all the available memory of the client.
-In such a case, the upload will fail.
+ > The `FileReader` consumes the memory of the browser.
+As a result, if the user uploads a large file, then all the available memory of the client might be consumed and the upload will fail.

 #### Example